AnastasiiaIvanova/AnastasiiaIvanova/README.md

 🤓 I'm in love with Sourcing and Recruitment.
 For the last 5 years I do nothing but looking for people all over the world.

 👩‍💻 I'm currently working in the **Blackbird Lab** company as a Talent Acquisition Specialist.
+Are you from Ukraine?
+Check our open positions: https://bit.ly/3hEXDSg

 ⚡ I am a huge **running lover 🏃‍♀️ and future marathoner 🏆**